gravitational/teleport/rfd/0157-aws-eks-discover.md

 That token will grant access to the `system:masters` group, so the Helm chart installation will be able to set up all the required infrastructure for the Teleport kube agent, including service accounts.

+AWS supports the association of only one OIDC identity provider with an EKS cluster at a time.
+Therefore, if a client's EKS cluster already has one associated, Teleport will not be able to proceed with API-only cluster enrollment.
+As a fallback, they can use the manual Helm command we generate.
+The client can authenticate through other means (AWS IAM or their own OIDC identity provider) to run this command.
+We will indicate in the table with the list of the available clusters if some of them cannot be automatically enrolled due to an already associated identity provider.

 ### Plan of implementation

 Implementation will be done in three main steps: